 Later, Forbes Advisor put forward a rational comparative analysis of the various platforms in 2022.
 This is a helpful analysis and good to guide a potential user.
 The methodology of this analysis is pricing, features & functionality, ease of use, inventory management, and multichannel selling.

 How Net Solutions Can Help

 To choose an eCommerce platform for your business, it’s tempting to go for the most popular one or the one that seems to have the most bells and whistles.
-But don’t be swayed — the two most important factors in your selection process are your business objectives and your customer needs.
+But don’t be swayed — the two most essential factors in your selection process are your business objectives and customer needs.
 The right platform is the one that has the features and functions you need most, with the flexibility to customize the experience to win and keep customers and sharpen your competitive edge.

 Euro Car Parts (ECP) had grown into the United Kingdom’s leading distributor of automobile parts.
 Yet, the company knew its weak online channel needed a solid e-commerce strategy.
 To sustain competition, the ECP e-commerce site needed a tech team to address some issues:

 - Enabling the site to support mobile browsers

 Net solutions worked with the company for three business quarters, giving them customized solutions in line with their specific needs & issues.
 The new platform constructed supported a highly dynamic configuration engine.